Raku/doc/README.md

 ## Building the EPUB and/or the "single big page HTML" documentation

 The documentation can also be generated in the EPUB format as well as the "single big page HTML" format.
-Please note that some features (eg. inherited methods and type graph in the Types section, or syntax highlighting of the code examples) are not (yet) available in these formats.
+Please note that some features (e.g. inherited methods and type graph in the Types section, or syntax highlighting of the code examples) are not (yet) available in these formats.